 PSY 235 Learning Theory and Human Behavior (3-0) 3 crs.
 Investigates the historical and contemporary principles of learning theories as applied to human and animal behaviors.
 Evaluates the application of learning theories and principles in a variety of settings and treatment modalities.
 Discusses the empirically derived findings of behaviorism and behavioral researchers.
+Prerequisite: PSY 101 or consent of instructor.

-PSY 245 Industrial/Organizational Psychology (3-0) Investigates organizational behavior.
+PSY 245 Industrial/Organizational Psychology (3-0) 3 crs.

+Investigates organizational behavior.
 Explores theories, principles, applications and empirically derived findings of Industrial/Organizational Psychology.
 Emphasizes classic and contemporary leadership and motivation theories.
 Discusses structure and management practices; individual and work group behavior; employee culture and employer culture; and organizational conflict and resolution.
-Addresses international perspectives.
+Addresses international perspectives